CIRCLE IN THE SAND

-I struggled to get situated in the seat, my gear bouncing into every position except the one most comfortable.
-My camera and my gun were on my lap, and my pack and canteen in the back.
-We both knew that military law called for all soldiers to wear seatbelts.
-We also knew that seatbelts would impair our movement, making us sniper prey.
+I struggled to get situated in the seat, my gear bouncing into every position except the one most comfortable – camera and gun on my lap, pack and canteen in the back.
+We both knew that military law called for all soldiers to wear seatbelts; we also knew that seatbelts would impair our movement, making us sniper prey.
 It was about midnight and I was exhausted; I let my seatbelt hang loosely over my right shoulder, unbuckled.
 I fell asleep.

-“Yeah, sure,” I answered, though I felt the blood pumping through every vessel in my brain, and tried not to hyperventilate.
+“Yeah, sure.”
+I answered, though I felt the blood pumping through every vessel in my brain; I tried not to hyperventilate.
 Oren shot me a glance in the rearview mirror and said, “Drink some water.
-Take off your vest, and, oh, don’t fall asleep.”
+Take off your vest, and oh, don’t fall asleep.”

 I nodded.
 We had survived Hebron; we were not about to die going home.

 It had been a quiet evening at the base in Tel Aviv just a few days earlier.
-I had stayed up after-hours to play cards and watch MTV with the other soldiers in my unit.
-We were attempting to pass our mandatory military service with as much ease as possible.
+I had stayed up after hours to play cards and watch MTV with the other soldiers in my unit.
+We were attempting to pass our mandatory military service with as much normality as possible.
 Every eighteen year old in Israel goes to the army, or goes to jail.
-We were a hodge-podge of kids thrown together to accomplish one goal and one goal only: to photograph and document life on the front line.
+We were a hodge-podge of kids thrown together to accomplish one goal and one goal only – to photograph and document life on the front line.
 Not all of us would survive.

 On this particularly cold February evening, we had all gathered into Major Tzvika’s office to watch the news.
 Everybody watched the news.
-Even after three years of the same stories and the same blood, not one of us could escape the news.
+Even after three years of the same stories, the same blood, not one of us could escape the news.
 This Israeli ‘news sickness’ was a birth defect of the second Intifada, a contagious disease contaminating the region.
-I stared at the flashy new computer mounted proudly on Tzvika’s desk.
-It seemed out of place in the shabby office.
-Located in downtown Tel Aviv, Tzvika’s third-floor location was prime real estate.
+I stared at the flashy new computer mounted proudly on Tzvika’s desk; it seemed out of place in the shabby office.
+Located in downtown Tel Aviv, Tzvika’s third floor location was prime real estate.
 Across the street I could see people finishing their cakes and coffees in the outdoor cafes as a local band played salsa music in the square.
-However, the barred windows reminded me that my unit was not located in Tel Aviv, among all the clubs and bars.
+However, the barred windows reminded me that my unit was not located in Tel Aviv to enjoy the nightlife.
 Suddenly my thoughts were interrupted by the churning ring of the red telephone marked “top-secret.”
 As second in command, I answered, curious as to what the new mission would bring.

 “Okay guys, listen up,” I said, my voice rising over the chattering head on the TV.
 “There will be an infiltration of Hebron at zero four hundred hours.”

-My feet began to sweat—the cool moisture soaking through three layers of standard army socks.
+My feet began to sweat, the cool moisture soaking through three layers of standard army socks.
 As I bumped along in the back of Lt.
-Oren’s jeep, repressed fears began dancing out of my heart.
+Oren’s jeep, repressed fears began dancing on my heart.
 This would be my first house raid.
 I checked my gear one last time and looked myself over.
 I had erased my sex with my short hair cut and red paratrooper boots.
 Not many girls went to the front, and I didn’t want to shock anybody.

 It was then that I saw the look in the woman’s eyes.
-Without her head-scarf, she could have been my twin.
-Her skin was pale in comparison to that of most Arabs, and her eyes were green and intense.
-Those eyes drew me in; it was as if we switched bodies.
+Without her head-scarf, she could have been my twin, her skin pale in comparison to that of most Arabs, her eyes green and intense.
+Her eyes drew me in; it was as if we switched bodies.
 Her eyes radiated pain and hatred.
-I wanted to explain the situation to her—tell her that I understood her contempt but needed to protect my own people.
-I wanted to tell her that it wasn’t my fault; the man hiding, using them as shields—it was his fault.
-A desperate scream, three years in the making, swelled deep in my throat.
+I wanted to explain the situation to her, tell her that I understood her contempt but needed to protect my own people.
+I wanted to tell her that it wasn’t my fault, it wasn’t our fault – the man hiding, using them as shields – it was his fault.
+A desperate scream three years in the making swelled deep in my throat.

-Gun shots… we dashed out of the house in search of the perpetrator, but to no avail.
-That day, like any other, we were forced to infringe upon the rights of innocent Palestinians in order to search for a known terrorist, all the while being shot at by a man wearing blue.
+Gun shots.
+We dashed out of the house in search of the perpetrator, but to no avail.
+That day, like any other, we were forced to infringe upon the rights of innocent Palestinians, in order to search for a known terrorist, while being shot at by a man wearing blue.
 I drew a circle in the sand with my foot.
 That was the situation; I saw no way out.

-“I’m not going to hurt him,” Lt.
-Oren assured me.
+“I’m not going to hurt him.”
+Lt.
+Oren said.

 The child, cued by his new found fame, screamed louder than before.
 The cameras clicked and flashed in our faces.
 Oren quickly released the child and he sprinted back to his cheering school friends.
-They lifted the young hero above their skeletal shoulders as he joined in their triumphant shouts: “Allah Wakbar!”
+They lifted the young hero above their skeleton shoulders as he joined in their triumphant shouts of “Allah Wakbar.”
 I wanted to go home.

-After surviving Hebron, I was determined not to die going home.
-To do this I would have to keep Oren awake.
+After surviving Hebron, I was determined not to die going home; I had to keep Oren awake.
 I gulped metallic tasting water from my filthy canteen and freed myself from the restrictive ceramic vest.
 My breathing returned to normal.
 Refreshed, I slid into the passenger seat and signaled for Oren to restart the engine.
 After a vain attempt at light conversation, I turned on the radio.
-Every few minutes, I looked over my left shoulder just to make sure Oren’s eyes were open.
+Every few minutes I looked over my left shoulder, just to make sure Oren’s eyes were open.
 He was eerily calm.
-How could he stay so composed… so untroubled?
+How could he stay so composed, so untroubled?
 He was as indifferent to the cement median incident as he had been to the invasion of Palestinian homes.
 It was as if nothing could faze him anymore; he had seen too much for too long.